-- 1. The meeting was called to order at 10:03 a.m. by Committee Co-Chair Mark Dennis in conformance with the Wisconsin Open Meeting Law. - 2.
-A sign-in sheet was distributed.
-Attendees introduced themselves. - 3.
-The committee reviewed the current roster.
+- 1. The meeting was called to order at 10:03 a.m. by Co-Chair Gary Burns, in conformance with the Wisconsin Open Meeting Law. - 2.
+A roll call was conducted.
+A sign-in sheet was circulated.
+A quorum was present.